 It’s well-known that Harriet Tubman achieved what some seemed to be impossible.
 She led almost 200 slaves to freedom in the North via the underground railroad in a time when the climate was dangerous for African-Americans in America.
 She was coined the female “Moses” and “General Tubman” by various abolitionists for leading so many enslaved to what they only could have envisioned was the promised land.

-Harriet Tubman was born into slavery in 1922 on the Eastern Shore of Maryland in Dorchester County to Benjamin Ross and Harriet “Rit” Green.
+Harriet Tubman was born into slavery in 1913 on the Eastern Shore of Maryland in Dorchester County to Benjamin Ross and Harriet “Rit” Green.
 Her birth name was Araminta Ross but she was nicknamed “Minty” in her childhood.
-In 1844 she adopted her mother’s first name when she married John Tubman.
+She later adopted her mother’s first name when she married John Tubman.
 Araminta lived 30 years of her life enslaved before escaping to freedom across the Mason-Dixon line; the border between slave states and free states.

 Many events from Araminta’s childhood were carried with her for the rest of her life.
 For example, a head injury led to visions and dreams that she believed were of God and this enforced her religiosity.
 They also helped her in to help her in planning her escape and rescue of others.